-In this article, I will explain how to run 200m effectively, in the way that I was taught, and the way that I now teach my athletes.
+In this article, I will explain how to run 200m effectively.

 Preparation For The 200m

 Keeping more variables the same gives you the best opportunity to perform at your best each race.
-Here are some pre-race guidelines before we get into how to execute the 200m.
+Here are some pre-race guidelines.

 Blocks: Be sure to set up your starting blocks the same way in competition as you would during training.
 Don’t try implementing any changes during the competition as this could ruin your start.
 Anything new should be tried and tested during your training sessions.

 Routine: You should have a routine that you go through before the start of every race.
-A lot of athletes take deep breaths in and out, do a few explosive jumps, slap their thighs etc.
+A lot of athletes take deep breaths in and out, do a few explosive jumps, slap their thighs to psyche themselves up etc.

 Get in position: When the official tells you to take your marks, you should work yourself back into the blocks.
 I tell my athletes to imagine themselves as a coiled spring ready to pop.

-Get into a position that is comfortable, make sure your hands are behind the starting line, and that the pressure remains on your feet and not on heavily on your hands.
+Get into a position that is comfortable.
+Make sure your hands are behind the starting line and that the pressure remains on your feet and not on your hands.

-I like to break the 200m down into phases so that my athletes can get a better understanding of how I want them to run each part of the race.
+I like to break the race down into phases so that my athletes can get a better understanding of how I want them to run each part.

 Here I will explain the different phases of the race and how you should run them.